Block 1 Hero Preview — Portable Battery vs Generator CA

 ⚠️ California is banning new gas generator sales in 2028 (CARB AB 1346).
-New up to $500 PG&E rebate now available on battery stations.
+PG&E rebate up to $500 available on qualifying battery stations.
 See what to buy instead ↓

 California Is Banning